 The Astrologian is a healer job, wielding the unique Star Globe weapon, and using a divining deck of celestial cards to provide support for the party.

-The machinist is a ranged DPS job who wields firearms and also can call on deployable turrets to debuff foes, or enhance party members.
+The machinist is a ranged DPS job who wields firearms and also can call upon deployed turrets to debuff foes, or enhance party members.

 New Player Race - Au Ra